YouTube offers nearly unlimited content, so there’s something to fit any need or preference.

 Learn Chinese with Litao aims to provide entire Chinese courses through its structured YouTube videos, so the channel is perfect for students who love the organization of conventional courses but also value the flexibility of learning through YouTube.
 Because the channel aims to provide efficient, systematic and clear content, Learn Chinese with Litao is also a good choice for anyone who wants to shave unnecessary time and fluff off of the learning process.

 For instance, students at an intermediate level can get a little listening practice through “Learn Chinese – HSK2 Practice Lesson- Shanghai’s Weather in Four Seasons,” which describes the seasons in Shanghai.
 The speaker initially describes the weather at a natural rate of speed.
 But don’t worry if you don’t catch everything!
-He then goes over the description again more slowly while the words appear on screen.
+He then goes over the description again more slowly while the words appear on the screen.

 Immersion can be one of the quickest ways to learn a language, but sometimes it can be hard to surround yourself with the Chinese language.
 If full immersion isn’t possible, Mandarin Corner is a good alternative.
 This YouTube channel aims to provide a more immersive experience by using a minimal amount of spoken English, allowing you to focus more fully on the Chinese language without interference from English.